saramccombs/WOT/README.md

-# Wheel of Time - A Ruby CLI Gem
+# Wheel of Time Companion- A Ruby CLI Gem

 Welcome!!
 This CLI Ruby Gem provides chapter summaries for each of the books within Robert Jordan's Wheel of Time series.